Generalized Label Enhancement with Sample Correlations: Experiments

-First, we evaluate the recovery performance on the artificial dataset, and to illustrate the recovery performance visually, the three-dimensional label distributions are separately converted into the RGB color channels, which are reinforced by the decorrelation stretch process for easier observation.
+Firstly, we present the recovery performance on the artificial dataset, and to illustrate the recovery performance visually, the three-dimensional label distributions are separately converted into the RGB color channels, which are reinforced by the decorrelation stretch process for easier observation.
 In other words, the label distribution of each point in the feature space can be represented by its color.
-Thus far, the color patterns can be directly observed to compare both the ground truth and the recovered label distributions.
-As shown in Fig.~\ref{Art_3D}, in contrast to the ground-truth color patterns, our algorithms, both LESC and gLESC, can nearly recover these patterns identically, while GLLE obtains almost the same results.
-In addition, the color patterns in other four algorithms, i.e., FCM, KM, LP, and ML, are barely satisfactory, which proves the limits of excavating the space structure of features locally.
-Clearly, our methods can achieve good recovery performance on the artificial dataset.
+As shown in Fig.~\ref{Art_3D}, the color patterns can be directly observed to compare both the ground truth and the recovered label distributions of different methods.